 7.)
 Visit the York Art Gallery

-Perched just off the city walls, the Art Gallery is one of the best things to do in York if you want to see local and international art in one place.
+Perched just off the city walls, the Art Gallery is one of the best things to do in York if you want to see local and international artists in one place.

 8.)
 Walk the City Walls

-With a hoard of history (from Roman, Norman and Viking occupation), York is a city that’s best explored by foot.
+With a hoard of history (from Roman, Norman and Viking occupations), York is a city that’s best explored by foot.